proxmox/proxmox-backup/docs/user-management.rst

 Introduction
 ~~~~~~~~~~~~

-Simple authentication requires only secret piece of evidence (one factor) that
+With simple authentication, only a password (single factor) is required to
-a user can successfully claim a identiy (authenticate), for example, that you
+successfully claim an identity (authenticate), for example, to be able to log in
-are allowed to login as `root@pam` on a specific Proxmox Backup Server.
+as `root@pam` on a specific instance of Proxmox Backup Server.
+In this case, if
-If the password gets stolen, or leaked in another way, anybody can use it to
+the password gets stolen or leaked, anybody can use it to log in - even if they
-login - even if they should not be allowed to do so.
+should not be allowed to do so.

-With Two-factor authentication (TFA) a user is asked for an additional factor,
+With two-factor authentication (TFA), a user is asked for an additional factor
-to proof his authenticity.
-The extra factor is different from a password
+to verify their authenticity.
+Rather than relying on something only the user
-(something only the user knows), it is something only the user has, for example
+knows (a password), this extra factor requires something only the user has, for
-a piece of hardware (security key) or an secret saved on the users smartphone.
+example, a piece of hardware (security key) or a secret saved on the user's

-This means that a remote user can never get hold on such a physical object.
-So,
+smartphone.
+This prevents a remote user from gaining unauthorized access to an
-even if that user would know your password they cannot successfully
+account, as even if they have the password, they will not have access to the
-authenticate as you, as your second factor is missing.
+physical object (second factor).

 .. image:: images/screenshots/pbs-gui-tfa-login.png
   :align: right